 State-administered housing programs address the need for rental units for larger families through the HOME housing programs, including HOME-RHD, which continues to fund projects with three, four, or occasionally more bedrooms.
-The WHEDA LIHTC program provides preference points for developing large family units (3-bedroom or larger), units intended for occupancy by residents with special needs, and units with accessible design.
+The WHEDA LIHTC and HTF programs provide preference points for developing large family units (3-bedroom or larger), units intended for occupancy by residents with special needs, and units with accessible design.